Last updated 1st January 2014

 Technical guidance on the Public Sector Equality Duty

 The Equality and Human Rights Commission has produced a suite of Technical Guidance to explain the duty, outline the requirements of the Equality Act 2010 and the specific duty regulations and provide practical approaches to complying with the Public Sector Equality Duty in England, Scotland and Wales.
 The Commission states that the guidance provides an authoritative, comprehensive and technical guide to the detail of the law.

-Differences across public bodies operating in England, Scotland or Wales in respect of equal pay
+Differences across England, Scotland and Wales in respect of equal pay

 While the general duty applies to England, Scotland and Wales, the specific duties are devolved to the Scottish and Welsh Assembly Governments, and this results in differences across the three nations in the obligations on public bodies in respect of equal pay.
 In particular, public bodies in Scotland and Wales must consider pay gaps across all of the protected groups and not just between women and men.

 Equal pay and public bodies in Scotland

 The Scottish Parliament has issued The Equality Act 2010 (Specific Duties) (Scotland) Regulations 2012 setting out the obligations on public bodies in Scotland.